GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit07/unit07-01_Overview.md

   caption: 'Image: [**WHC UNESCO**](https://whc.unesco.org/en/list/403/)'
 ---

-This unit is about learning the essentials of Uupscaling using machine learning.
+This unit is about learning the essentials of upscaling using machine learning.
 In machine learning, algorithms are used to fit a model to a dataset through training or learning.
 In this unit, we will explore such models and understand the different steps of upscaling.

 <!--more-->